By Darcie Tallman

 It had been a long day and I was sitting outside my three year-old daughter’s bedroom door.
 She recently decided she wasn’t going to sleep in a crib anymore.
 I was wary and checking my email while sitting on the hallway floor waiting to get up for the umpteenth time to put her back in bed.
 That’s when I received a message from Nannet asking if I could read a couple articles she had recently written for her blog, Domestic Church Institute.
-As soon as I read her first article, Preparing for School in the Domestic Church, I felt the Holy Spirit talking to me.
+As soon as I read her first article, Shaping Plan: 4 Areas of Growth in the Domestic Church, I felt the Holy Spirit talking to me.
 I read it once, then again and again.
 I encouraged my husband, Paul, to read it.
 I went back to pray and began meditating on this idea of creating goals for our children that helps them grow holistically.
 I felt excited and instantly began thinking how we could incorporate this into our family.

 My husband and I have always talked about ways we could help our children with various challenges and implemented things we wanted to incorporate to teach them about Jesus and our faith.
 However, we had never formalized that process to the extent of establishing annual goals written in a notebook that address four areas of formation: spiritual, moral/character, intellectual, and practical skills.